katie-eiswerth/F1-Data-Mining-Project/README.md

+File(s): This project consists of 3 ipybn files.
+The first file provides the code used to merge the eight raw data files.
+The second file provides the code used to clean the data and perform exploratory data analysis.
+The third file provides the code used to implement dimensionality reduction and modeling techniques on the data.

-In python, merged and cleaned eight Formula 1 datasets to implement factor analysis to identify and reduce dimensionality of the data and Linear Regression, Linear Mixed Models, Regression Trees, Logistic Regression, and K-Nearest Neighbors to predict Formula 1 race points and constructor points.
+Project Description: In python, merged and cleaned eight Formula 1 datasets to implement factor analysis to identify and reduce dimensionality of the data and Linear Regression, Linear Mixed Models, Regression Trees, Logistic Regression, and K-Nearest Neighbors to predict Formula 1 race points and constructor points.